|SDG||Targets to 2023||2021|

 - We adhere to the Principles for Responsible Banking (PRB), which aims to encourage the banking system to set sustainable development goals and measure the impacts that its activities on people and the planet.

 - We adhere to the Net-Zero Banking Alliance (NZBA) where we play an active role in the climate transition by aligning credit and investment portfolios to net-zero emissions by 2050.

-- We are signatories (Mediobanca SGR, RAM Active Investment and Cairn Capital) to the Principles for Responsible Investment (PRI) introduced by the United Nations in 2006 with the aim of promoting a sustainable and responsible approach to investments.
+- We are signatories (Mediobanca SGR, RAM Active Investment and Polus Capital) to the Principles for Responsible Investment (PRI) introduced by the United Nations in 2006 with the aim of promoting a sustainable and responsible approach to investments.